howardosborne/grow/_places/sharnbrook.md

 ### Accommodation
 [The Mill](https://www.themillsharnbrook.co.uk/)

 [Riverside Lodge](https://www.riversidelodgebedford.co.uk/)

 ### getting there
-Buses to Bedford and Oakley
+Both the Nos.
+25 and 50 buses goes to [Bedford](./bedford.html) with the No 25 going via Harrold and Stevington.